harvardinformatics/informatics-website/docs/events.md

     **[February 27th 10 AM - 12 PM virtual](https://libcal.library.harvard.edu/event/14068912)**

 Do you want to keep track of changes in your code, collaborate with others, or share your code with the world?
-Join us for a 2 hour hands-on workshop in which that aims to teach the basics of using the git/GitHub for version control of your project code.
+Join us for a 2 hour hands-on workshop in that aims to teach the basics of using git/GitHub for version control of your project code.
 We will also cover collaborating on the same project with other people and how to manage conflicts.
 This workshop is recommended for researchers who want to integrate git into their coding or data analysis practice.
-Some familiarity with command line tools will be helpful, but we will primarily use GUI tools.
+Some familiarity with command line tools will be helpful, but is not required.

 ---